Introduction to psychedelics in therapy

 Q: What are psychedelics?

-A: Psychedelics are a class of drugs that alter perception, thought, and feeling.
-They include substances like LSD, psilocybin, and MDMA.
+A: Psychedelics are the class of drugs that cause alteration in perception, thought, and feeling.
+Drugs such as LSD, psilocybin, and MDMA fall under this category.

 Q: Is it ethical to use psychedelics in therapy?